techiesodiq/CSS-Project/README.md

 # CSS-Project
-This is a CSS project.
+This is a CSS project by Sodiq Akanmu.
 It was done to revise some CSS lessons